ujjwalguptaofficial/jsstore.docs/content/tutorial/keypath.md

 Description: "learn how to use keypath for querying faster in indexeddb"
 ---

-keyPath is a option in column.
+`keyPath` is a option in column.
 It is used to add multiple index, so that query execution can be made faster.
 It takes an array of type string.

-It is helpful in case - when you have large amount of data & its taking long time.
+It can b used to increase speed of `select` query.

 e.g - Lets take a table name with cities having column pinCodes & name